 - Look for plans with annual dental maximums of $2,000 or higher

-- Check the plan's Summary of Benefits for the coinsurance rate and annual cap
+- Check the plan's Summary of Benefits for the specific coinsurance rate and annual cap

 - Ask about waiting periods for major dental services